Fourth Amendment Rights Under The United States Constitution

 If there's exigent circumstances like chasing somebody.
 The biggest one they just crushed people on is consent.
 Someone signs a consent form showing that they agreed to have their house searched, their car searched.
 That's it.
 Consent is like poison to a criminal defense attorney.
 As soon as you consent to something that's it.
 They're allowed to do it.

 So, the bottom line is this.
-If you have a Fourth Amendment issue.
+Suppose you have a Fourth Amendment issue.
 It's complicated.
-You have to get in front of a criminal defense attorney who knows the ropes, who's local to the court where your case is pending, and who knows how to deal with these Fourth Amendment attacks – both in the state and federal level.
+You have to get in front of a criminal defense attorney who knows the ropes, who's local to the court where your case is pending, and who knows how to deal with these Fourth Amendment attacks – both at the state and federal level.

 I've been doing this for twenty-five years and have had a lot of success.
-I know when we can win a case.
-I know when we can't win a case.
-Sometimes there's a case that's on the fence.
-It's a gray area so you have to do the investigation.
-You have to do the work and preparation.
+I know when we can win a case and when we can't.
+Sometimes, there's a case that's on the fence.
+It's a gray area, so you have to do the investigation, the work, and the preparation.

 Making Incriminating Statements

-For example, somebody is being called as a witness and they themselves also might have committed a crime.
-They or their attorney of their behalf can plead the Fifth and basically say I'm not going to say anything because I'm fearful that I might incriminate myself.
+For example, somebody is being called as a witness and they also might have committed a crime.
+They or their attorney on their behalf can plead the Fifth and basically say I'm not going to say anything because I'm fearful that I might incriminate myself.

 If you're not going to say anything to incriminate yourself, the judge is not going to let you do that.
 They're going to order you to testify anyway.